race-engineering-center/rec-user-manual/docs/analyzer/analyzer.md

 !!! note
     We recommend to save imported laps to library.
 REC uses compression to reduce telemetry files size so this can save a significant amount of disk space.
+For example after converting 360 MB ibt file the corresponding laps in REC format take a little over 100 MB.